CLDR/LDML Keyboards

 LDML is the Locale Data Markup Language.
 It it an XML-based format specified as the Unicode Consortium’s specification UTS#35, maintained by the Common Locale Data Repository (CLDR) Technical Commitee.
 Part 7 of UTS#35 pertains to keyboard layouts.
-This specification is currently being rewritten and further developed by the CLDR Keyboard Subcommittee.
+This specification has been updated as part of CLDR Release 46, authored by the CLDR Keyboard Subcommittee.

 <!-- Example: French AZERTY Keyboard in LDML format -->